“Yowww,” cried The Doctor and jumped back

 at the drive control while The Doctor struggled to make some sense of

 what was usually called navigation.
-But that implied some kind of decision
+That implied some kind of decision

 about the destination and the inputting of co-ordinates by conscious choice.